-To implement anger management, conventional doctors use both psychotherapy and prescription medications including antidepressants and tranquilizers which can help while others recommend lifestyle changes and complementary medicine for longer-lasting results.
+To implement anger management, conventional doctors use both psychotherapy and prescription medications including antidepressants and tranquilizers which can help while others recommend lifestyle changes and complementary medicine for safety and longer-lasting results.

-To treat, cure, or prevent anger issues, natural or botanical medicines are gentler than pharmaceuticals with many herbal remedies calming emotions without dulling the brain.
+To treat, cure, or prevent anger issues, natural or botanical medicines are gentler than pharmaceutical drugs with many herbal remedies calming emotions without dulling the brain.

-Often found in supplemental form, these herbal options can also help balance mood and negative thoughts that might be feeding the anger along with hormones like cortisol that is always associated with stress.
+Often found in supplemental form, vitamins for anger and irritability can also help balance mood and negative thoughts that might be feeding the anger along with hormones like cortisol that is always associated with stress.
 Most are also non-habit-forming and can work in the following capacities:

 These subdue inflammation for those with outbursts have elevated inflammation.